This guide explains how to install the rack-mounted EDA 8200 sensor.

 - Two USB 3.0 ports to connect input devices such as a keyboard and mouse

 - Two power ports to connect the sensor to an AC power source

 - Four 10/100/1000 BASE-T network ports.
 Port 1 is the primary management port.
 Ports 2 - 4 are the management + monitor ports.

-- Two 25 GbE-capable ports on two network adapters.
+- Two 25 GbE-capable ports on one network adapter.
 Ports 5 and 6 are the high performance monitoring (capture) interfaces.